LinkedIn Strategy

 • Similar times each day

-• Morning posts (7-9 AM in your audience's timezone) get more engagement
+• Morning posts (7 to 9 AM in your audience's primary timezone) tend to capture more engagement before the workday begins

-• Avoid weekends unless your audience works then
+• Avoid weekends unless your data shows your specific audience is active then

 Content Formats That Drive Follows

-Some formats generate more followers than others.
-The algorithm favors content that keeps people on the platform.
+Some formats generate more followers than others because the LinkedIn algorithm favors content that keeps people engaged on the platform longer.

-Carousel posts: LinkedIn treats document uploads as carousel posts.
-They generate 2-3x more engagement than text alone.
-Each slide should deliver standalone value.
+Carousel posts: LinkedIn treats PDF document uploads as carousel posts.
+Per LinkedIn's creator data, they generate two to three times more engagement than text-only posts.
+Each slide should deliver standalone value so readers gain something from every swipe, not only from the final slide.

 Polls: Polls drive comments.
 Comments drive reach.
-Use polls to start conversations, not for vanity votes.
+Use polls to start conversations about a topic in your pillar, not to collect data for vanity.
+The engagement mechanics matter more than the question itself.

-Mix formats based on your content.
-Match the format to the message.
+Mix formats based on your content type.
+Match the format to the message rather than defaulting to text because it is fastest.

-Most people scroll past your post.
-The first line determines whether they stop.
+Most visitors scroll past posts without stopping.
+The first line of every post determines whether they pause.

 The contrarian take: "Most LinkedIn advice is wrong.
-Here's why."
+Here is why."

-The question: "Why do some posts get 10x more reach than others?"
+The direct question: "Why do some posts get 10x more reach than others with the same follower count?"

-The bold statement: "Engagement pods are killing your LinkedIn presence."
+The bold claim: "Engagement pods are actively hurting your LinkedIn presence."

 Engagement Strategy

-The 30-minute rule: Spend 30 minutes on LinkedIn for every post you publish.
-Split it:
+Spend 30 minutes on LinkedIn for every post you publish.
+Split that time:

-• 15 minutes after posting (responding to comments)
+• 15 minutes after posting: respond to every comment your post receives

-Long comments (15+ words) signal quality to the algorithm.
-They increase visibility for both you and the original poster.
+Comments of 15 or more words signal engagement quality to LinkedIn's algorithm.
+They increase visibility for both your account and the original post.

-Follow-for-follow schemes attract low-quality followers.
-They never engage with your content.
+Follow-for-follow schemes attract low-quality followers who never engage with your content.
+They damage your engagement rate and provide no network value.

 Engage before requesting.
-Comment on three posts before sending a connection request.
-You become familiar rather than random.
+Comment on two or three posts before sending a connection request.
+You become a familiar name rather than a cold outreach.

 Hashtags in 2026